ML for Fraud Detection

 Duration: 10 min | Date: Mar 13, 2024

-At Ubisoft, my primary focus was E-commerce Fraud Detection.
-Ubisoft sells lots of games or in-game products (virtual currency, skins, DLCs) on their website, Ubiconnect gaming application and Gaming platforms like Steam.
-Some of these products have a big success and are appealing for fraudsters, who seek buying them for "free" and reselling the products to real gamers with a big discount.
+E-commerce is a wild world where merchants want to grow their business by selling their products online, but have to deal with malicious actors who seek buying them for "free" and reselling these products to real customers with a big discount.
 This is a win-win transaction for them, but a big loss for the merchant.
 In fact, most Payment Service Providers state that it is the responsibility of the e-commerce merchant to detect and block Fraud, and they may be charged if they do not do so.
 That's where Machine Learning comes into play.

 Chargeback

-First of all, it is worth diving in our definition of a Fraud.
-Let's assume a transaction made by a shopper in Ubisoft e-commerce ecosystem.
-Ubisoft receives funds, the goods are delivered to the customer/player and he can have fun.
+First of all, it is worth diving in the definition of a Fraud.
+Let's assume a transaction made by a shopper on a website.
+The merchant receives funds, the goods are delivered to the customer and life goes on.
 For most transactions, that's it.
-However in rare cases, several weeks or months later, a random cardholder may be surprised by a Ubisoft charge on his bank account that he never intentionaly did and dispute it to his bank.
-In that case, the bank will initiate a chargeback, that will be sent to Ubisoft through the card network.
-If Ubisoft can not show that the chargeback is an abuse from the cardholder, they have to return the funds to the cardholder, with additional chargeback fees charged by the Payment Service Provider (15euros in case of Paypal, 20 euros in case of Worldpay).
+However in rare cases, several weeks or months later, a random cardholder may be surprised by an unknown charge on his bank account that he never intentionaly did and dispute it to his bank.
+In that case, the bank will initiate a chargeback, that will be sent to the merchant through the card network.
+If the merchant can not show that the chargeback is an abuse from the cardholder, he has to return the funds to the cardholder, with additional chargeback fees charged by the Payment Service Provider (a few dozens euros by transaction).
 On top of that, if an e-merchant is victim of too many frauds, the banks will accept less payments for this company, as illustrated by Microsoft in the figure below.

 acceptance